dehypnosis/leaderboard/README.md

 ##### PlayerStore => PlayerMemoryStore

-Firstly, I decoupled the conceipt of `PlayerStore` and the `PlayerLeaderBoard`.
+Firstly, I decoupled the concept of `PlayerStore` and the `PlayerLeaderBoard`.
 There might be a lot of utilization for user identities and game results in Riot Games.
 Then naturally there might be a single source of user data like a distributed database which I named `PlayerStore` here in this project.